lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 };
 {% endhighlight %}

 The first two members fit perfectly in the layout of `Button`.
 For the third one, remember, it's position is calculated from an offset located in the vtable.
 So we just have to adjust this offset so that it point to our `guiElement_id` in `Button`.
-To make it more clear, yes I'm better with code than words, here's our beloved constructor.
+To make it more clear(yes I'm better with code than words) here's our beloved constructor.

 {% highlight cpp linenos %}
 Button_real::Button_real()
 {
     vptr_label = new Label_vtable();

-    // so the variable is separeted from the vptr by three int and two pointer vptr_label->OffsetToVariable_GuiElement_id = sizeof(void*)*2 + sizeof(int)*3;
+    // the variable is separeted from the vptr by three int and two pointer vptr_label->OffsetToVariable_GuiElement_id = sizeof(void*)*2 + sizeof(int)*3;

     // this vptr is still at the top